Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ProcessEventsWithAzureFunctions.md

 >   }

-You can now add logic to case statements to process messages as appropriate.
+Each of the case statements identifies which type of message is being delivered from Workbench via the event grid.

+You can now add your own code to examine the data in the JSON message format for the specific message type.
+This may be taking action based on specific data in a message or taking action based on every message delivered.

-Full details on the message types and C\# classes for them can be found [here](https://docs.microsoft.com/en-us/azure/blockchain-workbench/blockchain-workbench-messages-overview).
+Full details on the data contained within the different message types and C\# representations of them can be found [here](https://docs.microsoft.com/en-us/azure/blockchain-workbench/blockchain-workbench-messages-overview).

 1. Add the Event Grid subscription by clicking on the link next to the Run